 It's still not clear why there is a connection and how important this connection is.

 The current theory is that all types of migraines increase a person's risk of having a stroke, not just ocular migraines.

 Research is leaning toward the theory that there is a genetic link, which may explain why some people who suffer from ocular migraines may be at a slightly higher risk for stroke, but that this link is also between many types of migraines and dare I say regular strokes.

 Individuals who suffer from ocular migraines usually suffer from the pain phase of classical migraine headaches as well.
 With this type of migraine, the headache pain typically comes after the irregular visual disturbances.

 This is sometimes followed by a colored, zigzag border.
-There is not a known cause for this stroke, but theory is that it may be caused by stimulation of nerves at the back of the brain.
+Currently, there's no known cause for this type of stroke, but theory is that it may be caused by stimulation of nerves at the back of the brain.

 Here are some ways to reduce your risks.